kaleido-public/django-client-framework/doc-src/source/backend-refs/api/urls.rst

 `const` urlpatterns
 =========================

-    This global constant contains the routing handlers for models' RESTful APIs.
+    This global constant contains the routing handlers for models' REST APIs.
 You can include ``django_client_framework.api.urls`` to your custom ``urlpatterns`` in any ``urls.py`` file.
 Then the handlers will become available with your custom prefix.